cjr35/tango/spec/file-types/tango.md

 The `in neighborhood` part of a rule definition is optional.
 In the absence of a neighborhood clause, Tango will assume the user wants to check the default neighborhood as defined in the project's .tangoh file.

-The list of rules may be followed by a `finally` statement.
-This statement consists of the keyword `finally` followed by a space and a state name.
+The list of rules may be ended by an `otherwise` statement.
+This statement consists of the keyword `otherwise` followed by a space and a state name.

 The process of checking and applying rules is simple.
 Tango checks the condition to the left of `>>`.
-If that condition is true, Tango applies the current rule and exits, not bothering to check any rules listed below.
+If that condition is met, Tango applies the current rule and exits, not bothering to check any rules listed below.
+If the condition is not met
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQyODI4OTEzLDM0MjgwNTkwXX0=
+eyJoaXN0b3J5IjpbMTIwNzU5MDk5OSwzNDI4MDU5MF19
 -->